mskmoorthy/PancaTantra-Graph/README.md

-# PancaTantra-Graph
+# graphtantra
-# Model the PancaTantra Stories, Characters, and aphorisms as Nodes of a graph and define a relationship between them
+# Model the Panchatantra Stories, Characters, and aphorisms as Nodes of a graph and define a relationship between them

 # Tools #